-This is Norco's second Modern Slavery Statement; however, it was prepared in conjunction with the first statement.
-Therefore, the level of understanding of the nature of and risks pertaining to modern slavery requires further development so to effectively elevate modern slavery risks through the Norco supply chain.
+The level of understanding of the nature of and risks pertaining to modern slavery continues to evolve so to effectively elevate modern slavery risks through the Norco supply chain.

 We recognise that our review and assessment of our actions to identify and address our modern slavery risks in our operations and across our supply chain will be an ongoing and evolving process.
-During the reporting period limited activity was undertaken other than the development of the policies and procedures listed below.
-Only a basic internal assessment of modern slavery risks was carried out, which determined that further work would be needed year on year to understand the details, risk and opportunities for improvement.
+During the reporting period the review of suppliers was undertaken based on the criteria mentioned.
+At this stage only tier one suppliers have been reviewed.